asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 Furthermore, the [Pub/sub](/docs/tutorials/getting-started/event-driven-architectures#publishersubscriber) is appealing for IoT use cases due to two key features: support for flexible coupling between publishers/subscribers and inherent support for point-to-multipoint transmission.

-[MQTT](https://mqtt.org/), is a well-known protocol that is widely used in IoT applications because it was created particularly to address machine-to-machine (M2M) communication.
+<a href="https://mqtt.org/" target="_blank">MQTT</a> is a well-known protocol that is widely used in IoT applications because it was created particularly to address machine-to-machine (M2M) communication.

 ## Create AsyncAPI document

 In this step, you will create an AsyncAPI document to describe the Streelights application.
 It will help you generate the code and the documentation later on.

-To create one, you can either use the [AsyncAPI Studio](https://studio.asyncapi.com) or the [AsyncAPI CLI](https://github.com/asyncapi/cli), depending on your project's needs.
+To create one, you can either use the <a href="https://studio.asyncapi.com" target="_blank">AsyncAPI Studio</a> or the <a href="https://github.com/asyncapi/cli" target="_blank">AsyncAPI CLI</a>, depending on your project's needs.

 <Remember>